links-ads/safers-dashboard-api/README.md

 * ./server/safers/aois/fixtures/aois_fixture.json
 * ./server/safers/cameras/fixtures/cameras_fixture.json
 * ./server/safers/chatbot/fixtures/chatbot_categories_fixture.json

 these can all be added by running: `docker-compose exec server pipenv run ./server/manage.py configure`

 ### DataTypes

 In order to show both operational and on-demand Data Layers, a `DataType` must be registerd.
 The current set of data_types is stored in a remote spreadsheet [[datamappingform_imp.xlsx](https://istitutoboella.sharepoint.com/:x:/r/sites/ProjectSAFERS/_layouts/15/Doc.aspx?sourcedoc=%7BCB97483F-5F2A-473A-B5D8-EA7DE982E5BF%7D&file=datamappingform_imp.xlsx&action=default&mobileredirect=true)].
 The admin action "Import DataTypes from CSV" can take that content and import it into the database; Note this is a brittle process, so backing up the database beforehand is recommended.

+## backups

+Periodic backups of the database and the media files are taken by the scheduler.
+This utilises the "django-dbbackup" library.
+Output is generated in media storage.
+The filename format is "safers-dashboard-api-&lt;type&gt;_&lt;timestamp&gt;" where "type" is one of "db" or "media".

 ## localization

 Localization is enabled in **safers-dashboard-app**.
 This localizes text used in the frontend, _not_ the backend.
 The current set of localizations is stored in a remote spreadsheet [[dashboard-translations.xlsx](https://istitutoboella.sharepoint.com/:x:/r/sites/ProjectSAFERS/_layouts/15/Doc.aspx?sourcedoc=%7BBE15948D-43F1-4772-9D66-76215E5943A7%7D&file=dashboard-translations.xlsx&action=default&mobileredirect=true)].
 There are scripts in **safers-dashboard-app** which take that content and import it; Note this is a manual process.